bbc/rd-taster-pilot-documentation/docs/pilot-technical-pack.md

 ## Stats: Echo

-The BBC's stats library is available documented here http://bbc.github.io/echo-docs/ You will be provided with counter names to use, there will be of the form
+The BBC's stats library is available documented here http://bbc.github.io/echo-docs/ You will be provided with counter names to use, these will be of the form

 	taster.pilot.<pilot_name>.internal.<page_identifiers>.page